Conchita Montenegro: Train wreck

 In August 1931, Montenegro was aboard the Southern Pacific Argonaut (passenger train) when the train derailed near Yuma, Arizona, two trainmen were killed in the crash.
 Luckily for Montenegro, she was riding in the second section along with actors Warner Baxter and Edmund Lowe.
 Forty others among the film company also riding in that section were spared injury when the second section missed hitting the first.
 The steam engine, two cars of the baggage car section, and a day coach overturned after the train struck a roadbed which had been softened by rain.
 The Argonaut was en route to a location shoot for The Cisco Kid (1931), in Tucson.
 Montenegro's character, "Carmencita," was the primary female role and source of strife between the Lowe and Baxter characters.

 Fox starlet

 Montenegro was sometimes featured in stage shows which coincided with the screening of film premieres.
 One such instance was the premiere of A Passport To Hell, starring Elissa Landi.
 The movie debuted at the Loew's Kings Theater in August 1932.
 Montenegro provided the vaudeville entertainment beforehand.
 On another occasion, she teamed with Teddy Joyce in the stage show for the opening of The Kennel Murder Case (1933).
 The film screened at the Warner Brothers Hollywood Theater.
-Together with Will Rogers, Montenegro performed an Adagio for Strings number prior to the premiere of Handy Andy (1934).

 Montenegro's movie career in America continued until 1940.
 That year, she performed the leading female part in Eternal Melodies (Melodie eterne), an Italian production.
 The story focused on the unrequited first love of Wolfgang Amadeus Mozart, played by Gino Cervi.
 Playing Aloisa Weber, Montenegro jilts the composer in this Italian language production.